sinopiasaur/sinopiasaur.github.io/_posts/2024-02-06-games-of-note-played-in-january.md

 authors:
 - anh
 - chi
+excerpt: "Some of the games I played in January, 2024."
 ---

+Note: any games still in playtest are not mentioned.

 # Games for a Moment
 Quick games that I filled time between pomodoros, eye rest, wrist rest, etc, with.
 - [Dice Squared](https://weheartgames.itch.io/dice-squared) (Mike Berg).
 5-10 minutes, solo.
 If you have some d6s lying around, Dice Squared is an ideal little game.
 It's quick but interesting enough to be replayed again and again.
 A tiny footprint, quick rules, and dice manipulation.
 A growing favorite of mine.